zushyart/coding-projects/README.md

 EWOW SIMULATION - A simulation about the life counts of contestants in Eleven Words of Wisdom by Carykh.

 FEELINGZ SOLVER - A tool for solving levels for the game on Coolmath Games called Feelingz, which is about fitting people into a grid.
 They have different feelings depending on the people around them.

-LOOK AND SAY SEQUENCE - A project that finds sequences of numbers in the look and say sequences.

-MESSING WITH EXTENSIONS - I tried a few Turbowarp extentions for the first time.

 NUMBER FINDER - A tool for finding many types of numbers (prime, perfect, abundant etc).